 There is a shabu-shabu restaurant if you get hungry, which offers other Japanese food at reasonable prices, and it even had a vegan option last time we were there.
 A massage service is also available if you want to splurge.
 The facilities have a large courtyard in the middle, where you can relax and enjoy nature.

-One thing to note about Tenzan Onsen is that, while they are tattoo friendly, they only allow one painted body per group.
-If more than one person in your group has tatts, we recommend bathing separately.
+One thing to note about Tenzan Onsen is that, while they are tattoo-friendly, they only allow one painted body per group.
+If more than one person in your group has tats, we recommend bathing separately.

-To get there, you can either drive an hour and a half from Tokyo or take the Romancecar to Hakone-Yumoto and take the K bus from the station.
+To get to Tenzan, you can either drive for an hour and a half from Tokyo, or take the Romancecar limited express from Shinjuku to Hakone-Yumoto, and then take the K bus from the station.
 Entry is ¥1,450 for adults and ¥700 for kids into the main Higana area, and ¥1,200 and ¥700 into the Kayoi annex area.
-The Kayoi area is small and not really worth it, so we recommend just sticking to the main area if it is your first visit.
+The Kayoi area is small and not really worth it, so we recommend sticking to the main area if it is your first visit.
 For more on transport, see our guide on getting from Tokyo to Hakone.

 Hottarakashi Onsen in Yamanashi

 Hottarakashi Onsen scores points for its stunning mountaintop views, which include Mt.
-Fuji in all her glory on clear days.
-It does lose points, however, for being impossible to get to if you don’t drive and will take over 2 hours by car from Tokyo.
+Fuji in all his glory on clear days.
+It does lose points, however, for being impossible to get to if you don’t drive, and will take over 2 hours by car from Tokyo.

 There is also a food stall famous for deep-fried onsen eggs.
 They’re absolutely delicious, so be sure to try one when you’re there.

-If you’re interested in making a trip here but don’t have wheels, check out our guide for renting a car in Japan.
+If you’re interested in making a trip here but don’t have wheels, check out our guide to renting a car in Japan.

 Kosugi-yu in Suginami and Shibuya